 Union construction workers in your group may not be thrilled that this is how you are spending your bachelor party.
 Or they may treat it like a normal work day and sit in the trailer watching TV.
 Either way, at least these days everyone doesn’t have to go home once the street lights go on.
 (Photo by digthisvegas.)

 You may have grown up since the days of being that kid who loved racing carnival go-kart tracks, but go-karts have grown up as well.
 K1 Speed has indoor race tracks all over the US with 20 horsepower electric karts that top out at 45 MPH.
 You can even rent out the track exclusively for your party, complete with a podium ceremony for the winners.

-Maybe this isn’t enough to satisfy that gear head friend who bought a sports car before even moving out of his parents’ house.
-The Rusty Wallace Racing Experience has 80 locations in North America and lets you get behind the wheel of a legit race car.
-The Super Speedways track is $399 for three laps on a 1.5 mile track.
-No instructor riding shotgun, and no rules against passing your friends!
-(Photo by k1speed.)
+There may be no go-kart that will satisfy that gearhead friend who bought a sports car before even moving out of his parents’ house.
+If that’s the case, the Rusty Wallace Racing Experience has 80 locations in North America and lets you get behind the wheel of a legit race car — they use NASCAR Nationwide and Cup Style race cars at ovals ¾ of a mile and greater.
+The Super Speedways track costs $399 for three laps on a 1.5 mile track — no instructor riding shotgun, and no rules against passing your friends!

 Go Off Road

 Take an ATV, dirt bike, or dune-buggy tour through forest trails or desert dunes.
 You can find two-hour tours from $100 per person, or you can make it the focus of an extreme bachelor party.
 California Motorsport Adventours runs two-day bachelor party trips from San Diego down into Baja, Mexico, with a full six hours of guided off-roading, a casino stop, and a night out on the Mexican town (guided, too, if you’d like) for $500 per person.
 (Photo by axr.jaco.)